logo

 Actinic Keratosis

-Actinic keratosis, often abbreviated as AK, is a skin condition characterized by the formation of rough, scaly patches or lesions on the skin.
-These growths are typically caused by long-term exposure to ultraviolet (UV) radiation from the sun or artificial sources like tanning beds.
-Actinic keratosis is considered a precancerous condition because it can progress to a type of skin cancer called squamous cell carcinoma if left untreated.
+Actinic keratosis (AK) is a skin condition marked by rough, scaly patches or lesions on the skin's surface.
+It is caused by prolonged exposure to ultraviolet (UV) radiation from the sun or artificial sources like tanning beds.
+Actinic keratosis is considered a precancerous condition because, if left untreated, it can develop into squamous cell carcinoma, a type of skin cancer.